CompleteCar

 Irish pricing & rivals to the 2026 MGS6 EV

-But the MG's physical size and interior space make it feel a more natural rival for D-segment EVs, like the Skoda Enyaq and the related Volkswagen ID.4.
-That's why it could be perceived as a bargain if it ends up priced to compete against the former cars but feels like it could genuinely take on the latter.
+Buyers might look at that pricing and expect the MGS6 EV to compete with smaller cars, but the MG's physical size and interior space make it feel a more natural rival for D-segment EVs, like the Skoda Enyaq and the related Volkswagen ID.4.
+That's why it could be perceived as a bargain as it feels like it could genuinely take these on.

 Verdict - should you buy the 2026 MGS6 EV?